swcrazyfan/AIIngestingTool/duckdb_migration_plan.md

 This document outlines the plan to migrate the AI Ingesting Tool from its current Supabase (PostgreSQL) backend to a local DuckDB database.
 The goal is to create a fully local setup, removing cloud dependencies and authentication, while retaining core functionalities like video metadata storage, full-text search, and semantic/vector search.
 This plan also prepares for future Prefect integration by establishing separate schemas.

+**Important Environment Note:** All terminal commands related to this project (e.g., running tests, installing dependencies) must be executed within the `video-ingest` Conda environment.
+Commands should be prefixed with `conda activate video-ingest && `.

 This plan references:
 -   The previously generated `supabase_schema_and_functions.md` for the existing PostgreSQL schema and SQL functions.
 -   The user-provided "Complete DuckDB Setup Guide" for general DuckDB implementation ideas.